-One of our earlier posts discusses in detail about the various sectors of the hospitality industry.
+One of our earlier posts discusses in detail the various sectors of the hospitality industry.

 3. The New World of Hospitality- Renaissance and the French Revolution

 The French Revolution marked the early beginning of the hospitality we know today.

-- It was the period of the 16th century when the demand of the inns and taverns increased multiple folds.
+- It was the period of the 16th century when the demand for inns and taverns increased multiplefold.

 - The first hospitality establishment as a hotel was built around this time.
 It was named Hotel de Henry or Hotel de Salm and was built around 1788 (names have changed over the years).

 - However, the first hotel tag goes to Koshu Nishiyama Hotel in Japan which is said to be over 1300 years old.
-The hotel is still accepting guest and is run by the same family for several generations.
+The hotel is still accepting guests and has been run by the same family for several generations.

 - Like England and New York made taverns, Pennsylvania made inns, and the Southern colonies formed ordinaries.

 - Then came the era of Chefs like Escoffier and M.Boulanger who took the culinary standards to altogether a different level.

-These hotels created the trend and world followed the model and started creating eateries and places to rest and sleep.
+These hotels created the trend and the world followed the model and started creating eateries and places to rest and sleep.

 4. Nineteenth-Century and twentieth-century hospitality and tourism

 We saw the beginning of luxury Hotels and resorts from the nineteenth century.

-London had its hotel named as Savoy Hotel and New York had Delmonico.
+London had its hotel named Savoy Hotel and New York had Delmonico.
 These created stellar luxury and service standards.

 What followed was a flurry of great hotels, a lot of which are still creating new standards of hospitality.

 The aspects and features of the hospitality industry have undergone a massive transformation over time since the Colonial Period.

 Two world wars disrupted the growth of hospitality in the twentieth century.

-History of Hospitality industry also shows us some of the darker sides as the industry goes on to absorb all shades of tourism.
+The history of the Hospitality industry also shows us some of the darker sides as the industry goes on to absorb all shades of tourism.

 The hospitality industry as an organised industry was formed in the 1950s or 1960s when a proper structure was formed.